aloilor/rentyourexpert/README.md

 **Complexity Estimation:**
 - We estimated the complexity of software development, time, and effort using Function Points and COCOMO II methods.

-**Development Methodology:**
-- We used the SCRUM methodology for software development, with multiple sprints to develop the application.

 **Sprint Overview:**
 - **Sprint 1:** Focused on defining the project's structure and learning how to work with the new technologies used.